giry-dev/mangrove-docs/docs/SDK/getting-started/_preparation-pre.md

 For Linux or macOS everything should work out of the box, if you are using Windows, then we recommend installing everything from within WSL2 and expect some quirks.
 Remember to reopen your shell after running the fist line.

-For Linux or macOS everything should work out of the box, if you are using Windows, then we recommend installing everything from within WSL2 and expect some quirks.

 1. [Node.js](https://nodejs.org/en/) v16.10+, we recommend installation through [nvm](https://github.com/nvm-sh/nvm#installing-and-updating), with [Yarn 2](https://yarnpkg.com/getting-started/install) enabled:

 ```shell